 Study intervention

 Each surgeon will be observed and recorded performing ten operations.
+If the surgeon has recorded videos of their surgeries then they will be reviewed to gather data.
 The steps that are recorded will be performed by the experienced surgeon who has given consent for the study.
 The time and number of instruments changed will be recorded for the steps outlined in the Data Collection Form document.

 Outcome measures